Narcissistic Relationship Idealization: Why It Happens and How to Break Free

 Other tactics may include constant communication, excessive compliments, and even gifts.
 They may also express an intense desire to be with you all the time, making you feel special and wanted.

-Breaking Free from Narcissistic Abuse Cycle
+Breaking Free from the Narcissistic Abuse Cycle

 The Importance of Recognizing Idealization